 A pigment is a powder that imparts colors to enhance the visual appearance.
 Pigments are inorganic compounds completely insoluble in water and most solvents, whereas dyes are colored substances that are soluble in water and other mediums.
-Both dyes and pigments are different from the other and each functions differently and serves different purposes.
+Both dyes and pigments are different from each other, and each functions differently and serves different purposes.

 Alright!
-In this blog post, we will discuss what is pigment and what role it plays in the way we see colors.
-The pigment is mainly used to impart colors to a material they are applied.
-Furthermore, cosmetic color dye pigments are broadly used for coloring different cosmetic products, such as eyeliner, lipstick, glow cream, etc.
+In this blog post, we will discuss pigment and its role in the way we see colors.
+Pigments are mainly used to impart colors to the material they are applied to.
+Furthermore, cosmetic color dye pigments are broadly used for coloring different cosmetic products, such as eyeliner, lipstick,and glow cream.

 The main purpose of using pigments is to enhance the visual appearance of products and make them more appealing to customers.
 Additionally, the use of pigments is widespread in cosmetics and home and personal care products.
-If you are still wondering what is pigment and what role it plays in the way we see colors, continue reading this blog further.
+If you are still wondering what pigment is and what role it plays in the way we see colors, continue reading this blog.

-So, without any further ado, let’s get started with the basics!
+So, without further ado, let’s start with the basics!

-Pigments are classified as inorganic pigments and organic pigments or colored substances used to change the appearance of a material when they are applied.
-Inorganic pigments are pigments derived from natural sources, such as natural ores and oxides through chemical reactions of metals.
+Pigments are classified as inorganic pigments and organic pigments, or colored substances used to change a material’s appearance when applied.
+Inorganic pigments are pigments derived from natural sources, such as natural ores and oxides, through chemical reactions of metals.
 You can find various inorganic pigments that last longer and brighter than organic ones.

 Natural mineral pigments are those pigments produced from natural sources, including plants, trees, soil, and minerals.
 Peacock stone, turquoise, and ochre are some examples of natural mineral pigments.
 Rock paints are another example of these pigments used in Japanese painting.
 Moreover, pharmaceutical colors and pigments are famous for coloring various medical devices and pharmaceutical dosage forms.

-On the contrary, synthetic inorganic pigments are derived from bonds, oxides, and bonds through chemical reactions of metals, including lead, copper, and iron.
+On the contrary, synthetic inorganic pigments are derived from bonds, oxides, and other compounds through chemical reactions of metals, including lead, copper, and iron.
 Cobalt blue, lead yellow, and titanium white are examples of mainly 18th to early 20th-century metals that were discovered, manufactured, and used.

-There are also other “special pigments,” designed and developed, like fluorescent pigments that glow brightly in the dark.
+Other “special pigments ” have also been designed and developed, like fluorescent pigments that glow brightly in the dark.

 Pigments are substances that absorb specific wavelengths and provide color to materials.
 They have many uses, including:

-Pigments are widely used in cosmetics, including eye shadow, nail polish, lotions, and lipsticks.
+Pigments, including eye shadow, nail polish, lotions, and lipsticks, are widely used in cosmetics.

-Pigments are those substances that give color to various food products, including foods that contain facts and oils.
+Pigments are those substances that give color to various food products, including foods that contain fats and oils.

-Organic pigments are widespread for coloring different plastic products effectively.
+Organic pigments are widely used to color different plastic products effectively.

 Inorganic pigments are most commonly used in paints for outdoor products as they are cost-efficient, providing great resistance to weather.